depeperwinkel

 - decanal, associated with the bitterness of grapefruit and orange peel, also found in buckwheat and coriander

-Use igi-ata with products that pair well with citrus such as shellfish and scallops, white fish and chicken, plantain (traditional use) and other fruits.
+Use igi-ata with products that pair well with citrus such as shellfish and scallops, white fish and chicken, plantains (traditional use), and other fruits.

 Usage

-Crush the fruit, which will release the seeds.
-These are easier to grind than the seed pods, which can best be ground.
-Just like the whole berries (with seeds).
-Process igi-ata as follows.
-Rub the berries between your hands, so that the seed pods, seeds and stalks come apart.
-Remove the seeds, if you do not want the bitterness, and grind the pepper.
-You can also put the stalks and seeds whole in a bag, and let it cook or stew.
-After preparing, simply remove the bag from the dish.
+Crush the fruit to release the seeds.
+These are easier to crush than the seed pods, which are best ground.
+The same goes for whole berries (with seeds).
+Prepare igi-ata as follows: Rub the berries between your hands to separate the seed pods, seeds, and stems.
+Remove the seeds if you don't want the bitterness and grind the

 Features: